 The price businesses pay every year owing to poor data quality is staggering, to say the least.
 A research carried out by Gartner estimated that “the average financial impact of poor data quality on organizations is $15 million per year.”
 Just in the US alone, IBM discovered that businesses suffer a massive loss of $3.1 trillion in revenue annually because of poor data quality.

 The devil lies in the details

-As the old adage “The devil lies in the details” puts it so fittingly, the corruption of data occurs at a very fundamental level.
+As the old adage — “The devil lies in the details” — puts so fittingly, the corruption of data occurs at a very fundamental level.

 To put this into perspective, we can consider a piece of typical information set containing people’s names, email addresses, physical addresses, social security numbers, and so on.
 If the dataset is not updated regularly, certain facts about the person may alter significantly over time — for example, if he/she chooses to move from one place to another.
 Just a few wrong data entries can complicate matters further.
-In case a vigorous checking mechanism is not put into place, the repercussions of some poor data may grow into an unrestrained juggernaut capable of destroying the brand image to dust.
+In case a vigorous checking mechanism is not put into place, the repercussions of some poor data may grow into an unrestrained juggernaut capable of disrupting supply chains, and destroying the brand image to dust!

 “Bad data is no better than no data.”Mel Netzhammer, Washington State University